 AlterEventDuration

 Going back to our example, in order to compute how much CPU time a process is consuming, we must compute, in the payload, the duration of time for each context switch.
-In order to do this, we must combine consecutive context switches on the same core, so that we may determine the duration of each time slice.
+To do this, we must combine consecutive context switches on the same core, so that we may determine the duration of each time slice.
 Combining consecutive events on the same core should be done with join.
-Unfortunately, none of the event lifetimes in the cSTicksWithNames stream overlap.
-This is problematic, because the events – and their associated payloads – can only be brought together during periods when the lifetimes overlap.
+Unfortunately, none of the event lifetimes in the contextSwitchWithNames stream overlap, yet the events – and their associated payloads – can only be brought together during periods when the lifetimes overlap.